Oil gains on euro zone bailout, Fed hopes

-LONDON Brent crude oil rose around $1 per barrel, heading for its highest close in a month on Wednesday, lifted by a German court decision backing a euro zone bailout fund and hopes the Federal Reserve will ease monetary policy this week.
+LONDON Brent crude oil rose more than $1 per barrel to a one-month high on Wednesday, lifted by a German court decision backing a euro zone bailout fund and hopes the Federal Reserve will ease monetary policy this week.

 "I think it should be seen as a positive step in the long road to solving the eurozone debt crisis.
 I think markets will be relatively pleased with the announcement, and the conditions put in place," said Henk Potts, market analyst at Barclays Wealth.